JKnipperts/Make_a_line/README.md

 ![Alt text](https://github.com/JKnipperts/Make-a-line/blob/master/Gameplay.jpg?raw=true "Title")

 ## Disclaimer:
 This Project does not claim any rights to the original game "Color Lines" written by Oleg Demin (aka Olga Demina), Igor Ivkin and Gennady Denisov.
-To the best of my knowledge, this title has long been discontinued by its publishers.
+To the best of my knowledge, this title is abandonware and has long been discontinued by its publishers.
 If you know otherwise, please contact me.